mins-verse/mins-verse.github.io/_pages/about.md

 My research interests include extended reality, virtual human, human-computer interaction, procedural content generation, and animation.
 Mainly, I focus on how people interact with virtual humans regarding perceived intelligence.
 Also, I am interested in motion retargeting from video to 3D animation.

+If you have any questions about the research, please send the email to choi714@purdue.edu.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.-->

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.-->